 Gyeongui Line Book Street

-One of my favorite areas in town, there are countless photography options around, from the colorful buildings to the cool displays, or beautiful flowers or foliage during autumn.
+It’s one of my favorite areas in town.
+There are countless photography options around, from the colorful buildings to the fantastic displays or beautiful flowers or foliage during autumn.

 Address: 50-4 Wausan-ro 35-gil, Seogyo-dong, Mapo-gu, Seoul, South Korea